 Workouts to Help Prevent Sports Injuries

 Sports participation is a leading cause of injury in young people.
 Injuries can have both short- and long-term consequences.
 An injury can immediately sideline a player.
 This puts both the fun of participation and the health benefits of exercise on hold.
-An injury that keeps a child out of the game over the long-term can also increase the chances of gaining weight, losing fitness, and even possibly developing arthritis in later years.
+An injury that keeps a child out of the game over the long term can also increase the chances of gaining weight, losing fitness, and even possibly developing arthritis in later years.

-How to stretch properly
+How to stretch correctly

 Whether the activity is skiing, running, or playing a group sport such as basketball or football, stretching keeps the body flexible.
 This can cut down on injuries, especially to the knee and ankle.
 Stretching again after activity should be part of an injury prevention plan, too.

 Before any kind of physical activity, including stretching, the body needs to be warmed up with some light exercise.
 Walking, running in place, or doing jumping jacks for a few minutes will warm up muscles.

 Once muscles are warm, they’re ready for these stretches:

 Forward lunge.
 Kneel on one knee.
 Place the other leg forward at a right angle (knee right over ankle).
 Lean forward to feel the stretch in the inner thigh.
 Hold for 20 to 30 seconds.
 Switch legs.

 Side lunge.
 Stand with feet far apart.
 Bend one leg and lean toward that knee.
 Hold for 20 to 30 seconds.
 Bend and lean toward the opposite leg.

 Standing quad (thigh) stretch.
 Use a wall or chair for support.
 Raise one foot behind you.
 Use the hand on the same side of the body to grasp the foot at the ankle and pull it toward the buttocks, stretching the thigh.
 Keep the knees close and hips forward.
 Hold for 20 to 30 seconds, then release.
 Switch legs.